luketpeterson/summum-types/README.md

 ### Future Work

-#### Abstract Methods
+#### Abstract Method Declarations

-One of the uses for sum-type enums is to fill a similar role to `dyn` trait objects in polymorphic method dispatch.
-Sum-type enums provide different design constraints, such as being `Sized`, not requiring object safety, providing a method to recover ownership of the original type, and allowing internal lifetimes.
-They're certainly not a replacement for dynamic dispatch in every case, but hopefully they will be another tool to reach for when it's convenient.

-To that end, I'd like to support "trait style" method declarations without a body.
+In the vein of polymorphic method dispatch, I'd like to support "trait style" method declarations without a body.
 It's just syntactic sugar over the existing abstract `impl` dispatch, but it would make the declaration of an abstract sum-type with methods look much cleaner.

 #### Inheritance and SuperTypes